IbrahimTanyalcin/lexicon-rainbow/docs/API.md

   ```
   * **gMode** <a id = "str_linear_gmode" href = "#str_linear_gmode"><b>#</b></a>: Stands for **global mode**.
 Similar to [mode](#str_linear_mode) but rather than
   controlling how links are drawn with respect to each other **within** the same [item](#what_is_item), it controls how links are drawn with respect to items.
 2 values can be
   provided: 'stack' and 'justify'.
-If a truthy value is provided that does not equal to both, then it is considered to be same as 'stack'.
+If a truthy value is provided that does not equal to both, then it is considered to be the same as 'stack'.

 ### PROPERTIES